 What is the sinus tarsi?

 The sinus tarsi anatomy is a small tunnel that sits between the two parts of the subtalar joint in the ankle.
-This small tunnel contains nerves, sinus tarsi ligaments, and blood vessels that can be damaged and cause pain.
-We think that damage occurs after repeated ankle sprains or biomechanical abnormalities such as flat feet.
+This small tunnel contains nerves, the sinus tarsi ligaments, and blood vessels that can be damaged, causing pain.
+We believe that damage often occurs after repeated ankle sprains or the presence of biomechanical abnormalities, such as flat feet.

 Sinus tarsi symptom checker